jbikker/tinybvh/README.md

 The TinyBVH library can now also be used from Rust, with the [Rust bindings](https://docs.rs/tinybvh-rs/latest/tinybvh_rs) provided by David Peicho.

 Created or know about other projects?
 [Let me know](mailto:bikker.j@protonmail.com)!

+# Contribute
+TinyBVH received corrections and features from 28 contributors so far.
+Thanks!
+Feel free to submit PRs; **please do so in the [development branch](https://github.com/jbikker/tinybvh/tree/dev)** for a good workflow.

 # Contact
 Questions, remarks?
 Contact me at bikker.j@protonmail.com or BlueSky: @jbikker.bsky.social .